Cat: Smell

 Cats have an acute sense of smell, due in part to their well-developed olfactory bulb and a large surface of olfactory mucosa, about 5.8 cm2 in area, which is about twice that of humans.
 Cats and many other animals have a Jacobson's organ in their mouths that is used in the behavioral process of flehmening.
 It allows them to sense certain aromas in a way that humans cannot.
 Cats are sensitive to pheromones such as 3-mercapto-3-methylbutan-1-ol, which they use to communicate through urine spraying and marking with scent glands.
-Many cats also respond strongly to plants that contain nepetalactone, especially catnip, as they can detect that substance at less than one part per billion.
+Many cats also respond strongly to plants that contain nepetalactone, especially catnip, which they can detect at less than one part per billion.
 About 70–80% of cats are affected by nepetalactone.
 This response is also produced by other plants, such as silver vine (Actinidia polygama) and the herb valerian; it may be caused by the smell of these plants mimicking a pheromone and stimulating cats' social or sexual behaviors.